Skip to page content

 GDM is a type of diabetes that occurs during pregnancy, usually during the second or third trimester.

-Pregnancy results in various hormonal changes in your body which affect the way your body uses insulin (the hormone which lowers your blood glucose).
-These changes make it difficult to control blood glucose levels.
+Pregnancy causes various hormonal changes in your body which affect the way your body uses insulin (the hormone which lowers your blood glucose).
+These changes make it more difficult to control blood glucose levels.

 Who is at risk of developing GDM?